-- 5.23 NE3: This site is located to the north of Cringle Street and NE1, as well as to the west of the Riverlight Apartments. - 5.24 NE5: This site is located to the north of Nine Elms Lane and east of Kirtling Street.
-To the north east of the site is NE1, and to the west is Battersea Power Station (NE14). - 5.25 NE9: This site includes a pier into the River Thames while the rest of the site is to the south, abutting the shoreline, and west of NE2.
+- 5.23 NE3: This site is located to the north of Cringle Street and NEI, as well as to the west of the Riverlight Apartments. - 5.24 NE5: This site is located to the north of Nine Elms Lane and east of Kirtling Street.
+To the north east of the site is NEI, and to the west is Battersea Power Station (NEI4). - Thames while the rest of the site is to the south, abutting the shoreline, and west of NE2.
 To the south of the site is Cringle Street, and it is east of NE11.
-This site includes the safeguarded Kirtling Wharf. - 5.26 NETI: This site is south of the River Thames and abuts onto the shoreline and is west of NE9.
+This site includes the safeguarded Kirtling Wharf. - 5.26 NEII: This site is south of the River Thames and abuts onto the shoreline and is west of NE9.
 To the south of the site is Cringle Street and to the west is Battersea Power Station.
 This site includes the safeguarded Cringle Dock.

-5.27 NE14: This site is south of NE11 and Cringle Street and east of Battersea Power Station.
+5.27 NEI4: This site is south of NEII and Cringle Street and east of Battersea Power Station.
 It is west of Kirtling Street north of Pump House Lane.

-5.28 The cluster is appropriate for a mixed-use development with commercial and residential uses.
+- development with commercial and residential uses.
 Ground floor uses should have consideration of the proximity to heavily trafficked streets and flood zone parameters, and should accord with the relevant Design Code (July 2021, or successor document).
 Proposals for mixed-use development should retain or enhance wharf capacity and operability and maintain appropriate access arrangements.
 Development must not result in conflicts of use between wharf operations and the other land uses, nor constrain the long-term use and viability of the safeguarded wharves.
-Open space will be required to the north of the cluster, maximising the space created by the access required that must be retained to facilitate maintenance of the Thames Tideway shaft.

-5.29 Around the selected landing site for the proposed Nine Elms Pimlico Bridge, development proposals should maximise the opportunity for the creation of green/open space that the Tideway Tunnel access shaft presents, contribute to the creation of a positive arrival experience for pedestrians and cyclists using the bridge, and improve walking and cycling connectivity in line with the NESB Cycling Strategy.
+Open space will be required to the north of the cluster, - maximising the space created by the access required that must be retained to facilitate maintenance of the Thames Tideway shaft. - 5.29 Around the selected landing site for the proposed Nine Elms Pimlico Bridge, development proposals should maximise the opportunity for the creation of green/open space that the Tideway Tunnel access shaft presents, contribute to the creation of a positive arrival experience for pedestrians and cyclists using the bridge, and improve walking and cycling connectivity in line with the NESB Cycling Strategy.
 The design of open space near the southern landing site of the Nine Elms and Pimlico Bridge should be large enough to accommodate the Nine Elms Pimlico Bridge structure and its associated access and maintenance requirements, the projected numbers of people using the bridge, the river walk as well as providing a welcoming gateway to the area that takes into account views to and from the bridge.